ouktlab/espnet_asr_extrakit/README.md

 こ
 さ
 ```
-**Be careful when you use a different text data from the transcription used in the ASR model training or fine tuning**.
+**Be careful when you use text data different from the transcription used in the ASR model training or fine tuning**.

 ### Training from scratch ####
 Just run the shell script.